Operation Ochsenkopf: Southern Horn

+Next in line was the 1st Parachute Brigade who were being ferried in support of the line south of Djebel Mansour by lorry and Bren carriers at night.
+The 2nd Battalion faced 'Kampfgruppe Holzinger', a force of Austrian and Italian Alpini and elements of the 334th Division, notably the 756th Mountain regiment (Gebirgsjäger-Regiment 756).
+The Italian assault attempted to penetrate the wild country through to Bou Arada, but the 2nd battalion repelled the attack, even at the expense of all their ammunition.
+Heavy machine gun fire forced the Italians into the many ravines for cover and at night a sweep by the Paras brought in some 90 prisoners.
+The 1st and 3rd battalions meanwhile holding a position known as the Argoub south of Djebel Bou Arada faced a large assault by 756th Mountain regiment.
+The 1st battalion became hard pressed and were forced to withdraw from the Arboub, but reinforced by the 3rd battalion they retook the position in a determined counter attack with mortar fire, fixed bayonets and Bren guns firing from the hip.
+The paras then drove the Axis forces back into a horseshoe shaped Wadi at the foot of Djebel Mansour.
+Trapped, the Axis then had to endure 3,000 mortar shells in 90 minutes ranged by the 3rd battalion, as well as machine gun fire.
+In all the paras took 150 prisoners and killed around 250.
+Holzinger's attack had been defeated, and Von Arnim shifted the Mountain regiment towards Lang's sector northwest of Medjez El Bab.

-The 334th Division struck at Tally Ho corner just before midnight, surprised and overran the commando garrison, whose survivors were rescued by Churchill tanks.
+The rest of 334th Division meanwhile struck at Tally Ho corner just before midnight, surprised and overran the commando garrison, whose survivors were rescued by Churchill tanks.
 The Germans pressed on to a small ridge 6 mi to the east of El Aroussa, where two battalions of the Hermann Göring Division and a supporting panzer company assaulted a position defended by the Churchill tanks of Suffolk Squadron, 142nd Regiment RAC.
 Firing from hull down positions, the Churchill tanks knocked out four Panzer IVs, disabled three Panzer IIIs and destroyed an 88 mm gun for the loss of a Churchill.
 The German infantry suffered many casualties and the survivors withdrew after determined resistance by the British infantry supported by massed artillery.
 The British received reinforcements and counter-attacked after another bombardment, pushing the Germans back from Tally Ho corner into the hills east of the Medjez-El-Bab to El-Aroussa road during the night.